mmuratarat/mmuratarat.github.io/_pages/faq.md

 23. [What are some feature scaling (a.k.a data normalization) techniques?
 When should you scale your data?
 Why?](#what-are-some-feature-scaling-aka-data-normalization-techniques-when-should-you-scale-your-data-why)
 24. [What are the types of feature selection methods?](#what-are-the-types-of-feature-selection-methods)
 25. [How can you prove that one improvement you've brought to an algorithm is really an improvement over not doing anything?](#how-can-you-prove-that-one-improvement-youve-brought-to-an-algorithm-is-really-an-improvement-over-not-doing-anything)
-25. How do you deal with missing value in a data set?
+26. What are the hyperparameter tuning methods?
-26. How do you deal with imbalanced data?
+27. How do you deal with missing value in a data set?
-27. How do you deal with high cardinality?
+28. How do you deal with imbalanced data?
-28. What are the hyperparameter tuning methods?
+29. How do you deal with high cardinality?
-29. What cross-validation technique would you use on a time series dataset?
+30. What cross-validation technique would you use on a time series dataset?

 ## Linear Algebra